Asia Programs at the Arnold Arboretum

 - Wayne Takeuchi collects extensively for the Arboretum in Papua New Guinea.
 See Wayne’s Arnold Arboretum herbarium collections, or collections with images in JSTOR Plants.

 - In 2004, Stuart Davies became director of the Center for Tropical Forest Science.
-With major support from the Arnold Arboretum, CTFS moved its headquarters to Harvard University.
+With major support from the Arnold Arboretum, CTFS moved its headquarters to Harvard University until 2012.